 Monsters and slime just seem to go together.
 With Halloween coming up, I thought a sensory bag with slimy monster eyes was simply perfect!

 Often, I’ve filled these sensory bags with hair gel.
-And I usually don’t have that one hand and buy it just for sensory bags.
-Not too long ago Tina, a member of The Activity Room, shared a fantastic alternative for these sensory bags.
+And I usually don’t have that on hand and buy it just for sensory bags.

 I made it a priority to try this out and share it with you.
 The result is almost identical to the hair gel.